 Late Stages of Alzheimer’s: Symptoms and Care Needs

-In the last stages of Alzheimer’s, symptoms and care needs become much more pronounced.
+In the late stages of Alzheimer’s, symptoms and care needs become much more pronounced.
 It’s extremely important to ensure safety and comfort, something that becomes more challenging as the older adult loses the ability to communicate verbally.
 Self-care for the caregiver is also crucial in this stage, as providing care can be both physically and emotionally draining.

 Here is what you might expect to experience during final-stage Alzheimer’s: